South Georgia communities honor military on Veterans Day

 |0

-This work, South Georgia communities honor military on Veterans Day [Image 10 of 10], by SrA Rachel Coates, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, South Georgia communities honor military on Veterans Day [Image 9 of 9], by SrA Courtney Sebastianelli, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT